jeroenheijmans/sample-nextjs-with-typeform/README.md

 ```

 Possibly more instructions are forthcoming.
-To integrate your own Typeform forms you'll need to change the code a bit.
+To integrate your own forms you'll need to change the code a bit.

 ## Documentation